29 Types of Frogs in Mississippi

 The Pine Woods Tree Frog is small, usually less than 2.5 inches long.
 The male’s back and sides are dark browns with light spots, while the female’s back and sides are lighter browns with darker spots.

-It has a white underside that can often be seen when the frog sits on leaves or other objects near the water’s surface.
+It has a white underside often seen when the frog sits on leaves or other objects near the water’s surface.

-These types of frogs in Mississippi do not vocalize much, but they can make a hissing sound when threatened.
+These frogs in Mississippi do not vocalize much, but they can make a hissing sound when threatened.

 It is mainly found in pine forests bordering wetland habitats across eastern North America from Georgia to Nova Scotia, westward along the Gulf Coast into central Texas, and northward into southeastern Minnesota and Wisconsin.